Proponent: Western Distributor Authority

 'Public works' are defined as being works undertaken, or proposed to be undertaken, by or on behalf of the Crown or for public statutory bodies, but does not include works undertaken by or on behalf of municipal councils.

-On 10 December 2015, DEDJTR (prior to WDA being established) provided the Minister for Planning with a Project Outline, and requested that the Minister declare the project described in the Project Outline to be 'public works' for the purposes of section 3(1) of the Environment Effects Act.
+On 10 December 2015, DEDJTR (prior to WDA being established) provided the Minister for Planning with a Project Outline (PDF, 1.6 MB), and requested that the Minister declare the project described in the Project Outline to be 'public works' for the purposes of section 3(1) of the Environment Effects Act.

 On 23 December 2015, the Minister for Planning declared the works proposed for the West Gate Tunnel Project in order to require a rigorous Environment Effects Statement (EES), which included community consultation and an independent panel review to inform the Minister's Assessment and decision-making.

-In accordance with normal EES practice, a statement of the Minister's Reasons for Order has been prepared and can be viewed here.
+In accordance with normal EES practice, a statement of the Minister's Reasons for Order has been prepared.

 The Minister for Planning has released the Scoping Requirements for the EES to be prepared by DEDJTR for the West Gate Tunnel Project.
 Scoping Requirements set out the matters to be investigated and documented in the EES.
 The draft Scoping Requirements were available for public comment from 22 February to 15 March 2016 and the submissions received were used to inform the final Scoping Requirements.